learning-layers/TagRec/README.md

 * item_zheng for the tag- and time-based approach by Zheng et al. (2011)
 * item_huang for the tag- and time-based appraoch by Huang et al. (2014)

+Hashtag-Recommender (Kowald et al., 2017):
+* hashtag_analysis for analyzing the temporal effects on hashtag reuse
+* hashtag_socialmp for MostPopular hashtags of the followees (i.e., MPs)
+* hashtag socialrecency for recency-ranked hashtags of the followees (i.e., MRs)
+* hashtag_socialbll for BLL-ranked hashtags of the followees (i.e., BLLs)
+* hashtag_hybrid for BLLi,s
+* hashtag_cb_res for BLLi,s,c on the Twitter CompSci dataset and SOLR core
+* hashtag_cb_gen for BLLi,s,c on the Twitter Random dataset and SOLR core

 Data-Processing:
+* stats for printing the dataset statistics
 * core for calculating p-cores on a dataset
 * split_l1o for splitting a dataset into training and test-sets using a leave-one-out method
 * split_8020 for splitting a dataset into training and test-sets using 80/20 split